mecid/mecid.github.io/_posts/2019-07-17-navigation-in-swiftui.md

 {% include friends.html %}

+> *NavigationView* is deprecated.
+Use *NavigationStack* instead.
+To learn more, take a look at my ["Mastering NavigationStack in SwiftUI.
+Navigator Pattern"](/2022/06/15/mastering-navigationstack-in-swiftui-navigator-pattern/) post.

 #### Master-Detail flow
 Assume that you are working on app which shows a list of some items and you want to move to details screen as soon as the user selects any item.
 For this type of navigation, SwiftUI provides *NavigationView* and *NavigationLink* components.
 Let's check how we can use them.